A noise-robust acoustic method for recognizing foraging activities of grazing cattle: Introduction

 In recent years, acoustic methods have been developed for recognizing foraging activities. \citet{vanrell2018regularity} developed a method based on the analysis of the autocorrelation of the acoustic signal for the recognition of foraging activities.
 This method operates offline because it requires storing several hours of acoustic recording to discover the regularity patterns in the signal.
-Offline operation introduces considerable delays in making inferences about foraging activities, which could be critical for the early detection of estrus~\citep{ALLRICH1993249}.
+Offline operation introduces considerable delays in making inferences about foraging activities, which could be critical for the early detection of estrus~\citep{ALLRICH1993249,REITH20126416}.
 The Bottom-Up Foraging Activity Recognizer (BUFAR) developed by~\citet{chelotti2020online} operates online, meaning that the incoming digital acoustic signal is processed as it is generated.
 BUFAR analyzes 5-min segments of identified JM-events to determine grazing and rumination bouts, outperforming the method of~\citet{vanrell2018regularity} with significantly lower computational costs.
 More recently, \citet{CHELOTTI202369} proposed an online Jaw Movement segment-based Foraging Activity Recognizer (JMFAR) that outperforms BUFAR.
-This is achieved by analyzing information from jaw movements that have been detected but not yet classified, enabling the recognition of grazing and rumination bouts.
+This is achieved by analyzing information from JMs that have been detected but not yet classified, enabling the recognition of grazing and rumination bouts.
 However, BUFAR and JMFAR exhibited an average confusion of approximately 10\% between grazing and rumination, indicating a need for improvement in the recognition of these activities.
-Another significant drawback of these methods is their limited ability to recognize foraging activities in the presence of noise~\citep{CHELOTTI202369}.
-Acoustic foraging recognizers must work properly, even under adverse noise conditions (environmental and natural noises), to be useful in practical applications.
+Another significant drawback of these methods is their limited capability to recognize foraging activities in diverse operational conditions or in the presence of noise~\citep{CHELOTTI202369}.
+To be useful in practical applications, acoustic foraging recognizers must work properly even under adverse noise and mismatch conditions, where variations in recording settings and environmental conditions are common.
 Additionally, low computation demands make them feasible for embedding in an acoustic monitoring sensor~\citep{AQEELURREHMAN2014263}.
-Motivated by this need, this paper describes in detail the operation and generalization capability of an alternative acoustic method for the recognition of grazing and rumination activities in free-range cattle.
+Motivated by this need, this paper describes in detail the operation, noise robustness and generalization capability of an alternative acoustic method for the recognition of grazing and rumination activities in free-range cattle.
 The proposed method involves a noise-robust methodology for detecting and classifying JM-events used to recognize foraging activities.
 In a recent proof-of-concept study, the implementation of the proposed method was assessed for real-time operation on a low-power microcontroller~\citep{Martinez_SAS2023}.
 The main contributions of this work are: (\emph{i}) present an online acoustic method for estimating grazing and rumination bouts in cattle, characterized by a low computational cost.
-It classifies four classes of JM-events, which are analyzed in fixed-length segments to delimit activity bouts. (\emph{ii}) The proposed method recognizes foraging activities in free-range environments under adverse acoustic conditions, using a robust JM event recognizer that is capable of identifying JM events under quiet and noisy operating conditions. (\emph{iii}) Artificial noise sounds of different natures are used to simulate multiple adverse acoustic scenarios in controlled experiments~\citep{Skowronski2004}.
+It classifies four classes of JM-events, which are analyzed in fixed-length segments to delimit activity bouts. (\emph{ii}) The proposed method recognizes foraging activities in free-range environments under different and adverse acoustic conditions, using a robust JM event recognizer that is capable of identifying JM events under quiet and noisy operating conditions. (\emph{iii}) Artificial noise sounds of different natures are used to simulate multiple adverse acoustic scenarios in controlled experiments~\citep{Skowronski2004}.